 As teaching involves working with children on a daily basis, there are some non-academic requirements you'll need to meet to make sure teaching’s the right job for you.

 Most providers ask for you to have at least two weeks’ classroom experience before you begin teacher training.
-While it is not essential to have this experience, it is recommended that you get some form of classroom experience.
+While it is not essential, it is recommended that you arrange some form of school experience.

-- You can then use this experience in your personal statement, showing what you’ve gained from it and how it’s increased your motivation to be a teacher.
+If you can spend some time observing and helping out with lessons in a local school before you apply, it will help to strengthen your application.
+You can use the experience in your personal statement, showing what you’ve gained from it and how it’s increased your motivation to be a teacher.
+There are several ways you can get school experience:

 2. Medical fitness